ahlatimer/ca_ching/README.md

 While there is support for this in the Redis adapter, there isn't any support in the ActiveRecord ties as I haven't decided how, exactly, I'd like to add this.

+### Thar be dragons

+While I've tried to outline the issues here (and write failing specs for them), realize that this is still very much alpha software.
+There are probably a number of unknown unknowns that I just haven't uncovered yet.

 ## Ruby/Rails versions supported

 Ruby 1.9.2 and Rails 3.1+ are officially supported.
 I try to stick to Ruby 1.8.7 syntax, so it may be supported,